avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/quickstart.md

 # **Update Device Cloud Credentials**

-1)	If you have not already, download the [my-iotc-devices.tgz](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/my-iotc-devices.tgz) folder containing the configuration and demo certificates
+If you have not already, download the [my-iotc-devices.tgz](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/my-iotc-devices.tgz) folder containing the configuration and demo certificates
-2) Create the folder
+<details><summary><b>Insert and modify config.json</b></summary>

+*Is this required?

 2) Transfer this file from your PC to the